What is an outright gift of cash?

-Susan McNeil would like to make an immediate $15,000 gift to the American Red Cross.
-Susan could write a check for this amount and earn a charitable deduction equal to $15,000.
-Alternatively, Susan could make a gift using her credit card by calling us on the phone, responding to a mailing, or by donating online through our website.
-Gifts of checks and gifts made via credit cards are considered cash gifts.
+Misty would like to make an immediate $5,000 gift to the American Red Cross.
+Misty could write a check for this amount and earn a charitable deduction equal to $5,000.
+Alternatively, Misty could make a gift using her credit or debit card by calling us on the phone, responding to a mailing, or by donating online through our website.
+Gifts of checks and gifts made via credit or debit cards are considered cash gifts.

-- Susan will gain the satisfaction of making a $15,000 gift to the Red Cross.
+- Misty will gain the satisfaction of making a $5,000 gift to the Red Cross.

 *Tax Rate for Illustration Purposes Only – Your Rate May Differ.
 Consult your personal advisor for Tax Advice.